phoenixframework/phoenix/guides/testing/testing_controllers.md

 The `with` special form that ships as part of Elixir allows us to check explicitly for the happy paths.
 In this case, we are interested only in the scenarios where `News.create_article(article_params)` returns `{:ok, article}`, if it returns anything else, the other value will simply be returned directly and none of the contents inside the `do/end` block will be executed.
 In other words, if `News.create_article/1` returns `{:error, changeset}`, we will simply return `{:error, changeset}` from the action.

 However, this introduces an issue.
 Our actions do not know how to handle the `{:error, changeset}` result by default.
 Luckily, we can teach Phoenix Controllers to handle it with the Action Fallback controller.
-At the top of the `ArticleController`, you will find:
+At the top of `ArticleController`, you will find:

 ```elixir
   action_fallback HelloWeb.FallbackController
 ```

-This line says: if any action does not return a `%Plug.Conn{}`, we want to invoke the `FallbackController` with the result.
+This line says: if any action does not return a `%Plug.Conn{}`, we want to invoke `FallbackController` with the result.
 You will find `HelloWeb.FallbackController` at `lib/hello_web/controllers/fallback_controller.ex` and it looks like this:

 ```elixir
 defmodule HelloWeb.FallbackController do